 Eligibility for the ELP

 The ELP is for undergraduate and graduate students (18 years or older) who are studying public health at universities and colleges in the United States or who have graduated in the past 3 years.
-Students must be interested in building public health communication and marketing knowledge and skills, such as:
+If you graduated over 3 years ago, you can still apply.
+However, priority is given to current and recent undergraduate and graduate students.

 - Producing public health content for social media